ArchipelagoMW/Archipelago/worlds/ladx/docs/setup_en.md

 ### Play the game

-When the client shows both SNES Device and Server as connected, you're ready to begin playing.
+When the client shows both Retroarch and Server as connected, you're ready to begin playing.
 Congratulations on successfully joining a multiworld game!
 You can execute various commands in your client.
 For more information regarding these commands you can use `/help` for local client commands and `!help` for server commands.